 Students may NOT be dropped off before 7:15 a.m. or parents will be responsible for monitoring your child before 7:15 a.m.
-Parents may park on 40 1⁄2 Ave.
+Parents may park on 40 $\frac{1}{2}$ Ave.
 N. and parents are asked to walk your child to the front doors of school between 7:15-7:25 a.m.
 Staff will be present to supervise students beginning at 7:15 a.m.
 Parents may also drop students off behind the school between 7:15-7:25 a.m. and enter the main parish/school entrance.
-Students will proceed to the front of the school and proceed to the front doors of the school.
+Students will proceed to the front doors of the school.
 Students are not allowed to roam the halls or go their classroom.